-These are competitive grant funds to help educate and inform the public about forests and forest management, with an emphasis on young forests.
-2021 applications are due in September 12 and awards are announced in December for 2022 projects.
+These are competitive grant funds to help educate and inform the public about forests and forest management.
+2022 applications are due September 18 and awards are announced in December for 2023 projects.

 Review the announcement or apply for a grant (link to online application)

 PDF of application questions

 Early Successional Habitat Sign Project, Ruffed Grouse Society & Tri-State Timber

 Invasive Species E & O Project, Dubois County SWCD

 Nature Daze field program, Brown County Native Woodlands Project

 Forest Stand Improvement Publication Reprint, Purdue University